jul3x/GameControllerSTM32/README.md

-# STM32InterruptsExample
+# STM32GameController
-Repository contains examples of interrupts usage (i.e. for `UART` communication via `DMA`).
+Repository contains code for microcontroller side of simple game controller.

-Examples were developed using `STM32F411xE` core and several additional electronic modules.
+Code was developed using `STM32F411xE` core and several additional electronic modules.

-# UART transmission using DMA
-Shown example uses DMA for strings processing and sends messages about pressed and released buttons on Nucleo board.
-Inputs of buttons and output of DMA were both implemented using interrupts of core microprocessor.
+# Description
+Controlling is based on accelerometer readings on microcontroller.
+Device continuously transmits its measurements to connected computer by using `USART` transmission.
+Leaning the plate with mounted device leads to change of accelerometer readings and provides an opportunity to interpret them as control events.

+Additionaly, `FIRE` button state is sent alongside with measurements.

 # Dependencies
 * arm-eabi-gcc compiler